Looking for an employer of record in Germany? Here’s what you need to know

 3. Open a business bank account

-For a simpler alternative, many businesses choose Employer of Record services in Germany to hire employees without going through the full company registration process.
+For a simpler alternative, many businesses choose to partner with a licensed temporary work agency (AuG company) in Germany to engage local talent without going through the company registration process.

 PEO in Germany

-A PEO (Professional Employer Organization) and an EOR (Employer of Record) both help with HR and payroll tasks when building an international team.
-However, there are some important differences to consider.
+Generally, a PEO (Professional Employer Organization) and an EOR (Employer of Record) both help with HR and payroll tasks when building an international team.
+However, there are some important differences to consider when it comes to Germany.

-Payoneer WFM operates in more than 160 countries as an Employer of Record.
-Germany is just one location where you can hire.
+Payoneer Workforce Management operates in more than 160 countries as an Employer of Record.
+In Germany, we operate as a licensed temporary work agency (AuG company).

 We help you onboard foreign talent, create localized contracts, and manage payroll in multiple currencies, while staying compliant with local labor laws.